ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

   docker-compose up -d
   ```

-- Wait until all containers are `Up (healthy)`.
+- Wait until all containers are `running (healthy)`.
 You can check by running the following command
   ```
   docker-compose ps
   ```